kyleseigler/freeUAV/README.md

 * [Turnigy nano-tech 300mAh Li-Po batteries](https://www.hobbyking.com/hobbyking/store/%5F%5F59257%5F%5FTurnigy%5Fnano%5Ftech%5F300mah%5F1S%5F45%5F90C%5FLipo%5FPack%5FFits%5FNine%5FEagles%5FSolo%5FPro%5F100%5FAR%5FWarehouse%5F.html)

 I control this with a Taranis X9D Plus, using a [3d-printed Spektrum module case](https://www.thingiverse.com/thing:293608) and wired according to [this guide on flitetest](http://flitetest.com/articles/spektrofy-your-taranis).

-I'm only offering this frame in XT-CF20 because it's the best I've found so far--but if you never crash, PLA would also be a good choice!

 I recommend this frame being printed in a strong, durable material.
 My current favorite material is ColorFabb's XT-CF20 but I will be testing MakeShaper's PETG as well, since looks like it will work well too.
 Once I log enough time testing this material, I'll update this README.